-Elizabeth Tuck, and Oliver Jones discuss World Challenge's critical thinking workshop pilot program in Cambodia and Vietnam.
+Liz Tuck, and Ollie Jones discuss World Challenge's critical thinking workshop pilot program in Cambodia and Vietnam.

-An open Q & A session with Dr. Joseph Cheer from Monash University, Kate van Doore from Griffith Law School, Leigh Mathews from ALTO Global Consulting, Karen Flanagan from Save the Children, Amy Bolger from the Intrepid Foundation, and Aaron Pittaway from World Challenge.
+An open Q & A session with Leigh Mathews from ALTO Global Consulting, Karen Flanagan from Save the Children, Amy Bolger from the Intrepid Foundation, and Aaron Pittaway from World Challenge.

-Launch of resources to support schools to educate students about the harms of orphanage tourism and ensure ethical engagement with overseas communities.
+Launch of Curriculum Resources and Self Assessment Tool to support schools to educate students about the harms of orphanage tourism and conduct due diligence to ensure ethical engagement with overseas communities.

-Leigh Mathews of ALTO Global Consulting will facilitate an overview of the modules and self assessment framework
+Leigh Mathews of ALTO Global Consulting will facilitate an overview of the Curriculum Resources and Self Assessment Tool

 Senator Reynolds was elected to the Australian Senate in 2014 and is a passionate representative for her state of Western Australia.
 She has more than 20 years’ experience at the national political level working for Ministers, Members of Parliament and the LiberalParty of Australia.
 Senator Reynolds served for 29 years in the Australian Army as a ReserveOfficer, in a wide range of part and full time appointments.
 She also has corporate experience.